 13. The winners will be determined by weight only.
 Fish weight is determined by full once only.
 No fractions of an ounce will be recorded.
 Partial ounce weights will be rounded down in all instances.
 In the event of a tie all fish caught first will be the winner.
 The subsequent fish will assume the next lower prize.
 In the case of a tie recorded at the same time, the toss of a coin at the awards ceremonies will determine the winner with the loser assuming the next lower prize.

 15. All participants agree to hold the Derby Officials, Rotary Club, Sponsors, their agents, servants and/or employees, harmless from any liability of any nature or kind for injuries and/or damage suffered by the entrant during the period of the Derby.
 Each Participant agrees that the decision of the Derby Committee is final and not reviewable in any form.
-In the event that adverse weather and/or lake conditions cause a dramatic decline in derby entries, the Derby Committee reserves the right to adjust prizes on a pro-rata basis to limit total prize money to the amount of total participant entry fees.
+In the event of insufficient revenue from derby entry fees, the Derby Committee reserves the right to adjust prizes on a pro-rata basis to limit total prize money to the amount of total participant entry fees.

 16. The participant agrees that all trout must weigh a minimum of ten (10) pounds, and salmon must weigh a minimum of twenty (20) pounds for entry in the Derby.
 Lake trout must be at least 30 inches long.
 Steelhead and rainbow trout are considered the same species in the Derby for purposes of awarding prizes.
 Chinook, coho & Atlantic are all considered salmon.